The Vision: That the standard streetscapes throughout our cities are:

 As well as individual gardens created by volunteer residents, creation of verge gardens can be done by local social enterprises, local micro-businesses, or local organisations.
 Creating jobs close to where people live means there is no lengthy commuting and extra traffic on the roads.
 Hours are flexible.
 Workers become an integral part of the community.

-Community pride and participation.
+Community business, pride, and participation.

 Whole street projects involve residents and the local community working together.
 Residents are included in the choice of understory and provide ongoing maintenance.
 Indigenous leaders and workers are encouraged to be involved and share their knowledge.